Property – FAQ

 - A frequent traveler

-This covers any special assessment if the assessment is valid under the Condominium Corporation’s governing rules and it is made necessary by a direct loss to common elements.
+This covers any special assessment if it is valid under the condominium corporation’s governing rules and it is made necessary by a direct loss to common elements.

 Did you know that rental income protection (for an insured loss) is an option available for your rental properties?